 Located inside of the Manuel Antonio National Park, this is one of the most popular beaches in the area.
 The park is $16 per person and is a beautiful walk to the beach with lots of wildlife and off-shoots of some pretty amazing hiking trails.
 It takes about 30 minutes to walk from the front of the park to the beach, but you'll encounter deer, iguanas, sloths and monkeys along the way.
 If you plan to have sandwiches or snacks in your backpack, keep them hidden at all times.
 The monkeys and raccoons will steal from your bags if they see any possibility of a snack in a side pocket of your bag.
 To keep the animals healthy, the park asks that you refrain from feeding them.

 There are a few ways to get to this public beach called Playa Espadilla.
 If you want to drive on the beach and park your car, you'll want to ask our concierge how to get down to the beach (you'll need a 4x4).
-Be sure to check the tide schedule first and go doing during low tide.
+Be sure to check the tide schedule first and go doing during low tide or when the tide is going out.
 The beauty of going to this side of the public beach is that you can load up your car with coolers of food and drinks, bring your own chairs, beach games and anything else that you'll need for the beach.
 It ends up all being within reach and there is no cost to do this.

-The other side of the Playa Espadilla is very simple to get to.
-You'll head right outside of our gate and turn right on the main road into Manuel Antonio.
+The "other" side of Playa Espadilla (where you do not drive your car on the beach) is very simple to get to.
+A taxi can take you.
+If you would like to drive, you'll head to the right just outside of our gate and then turn right on the main road into Manuel Antonio.
 Follow this road until you begin to see cars parked on either side of the road across from the beach and find parking (you may need to throw a couple of dollars at someone that claims they are watching cars).
-There are plenty of vendors selling friend plantains and drinks, and renting loungers and umbrellas.
+There are plenty of vendors selling fried plantains and drinks and renting loungers and umbrellas to tourists.
 There are also restaurants and souvenir shops within a short walk from this side of the beach.
 As long as you set your towels or rent lounge chairs close to the street where you parked, it will be an easy walk with all of your belongings to this beach.